 Optical micromanipulation using dispersion-compensated and phase-shaped ultrashort pulsed lasers

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.